- Young Minds:

 These may be from:

-- Local Authority central services such as the ASD Outreach Team or Sensory Service ( for students with a hearing or visual need)
+- Local Authority central services such as the Autism Advisory Service or Sensory Service ( for students with a hearing or visual need)

 - Other settings which support specific needs, such as the Kennington Park Academy for pupils with social, emotional and mental health difficulties.